How to help someone who is suicidal and save a life

 If someone you love is depressed, you may be experiencing any number of difficult emotions, including helplessness, frustration, anger, fear, guilt, and sadness.
 These feelings are all normal.
 It’s not easy dealing with a friend or family member’s depression.
-And if you don’t take care of yourself, it can become overwhelming.
+And if you neglect your own health, it can become overwhelming.

 Depression is a serious condition.
 Don't underestimate the seriousness of depression.
 Depression drains a person's energy, optimism, and motivation.
 Your depressed loved one can't just “snap out of it” by sheer force of will.

 The symptoms of depression aren't personal.
-Depression makes it difficult for a person to connect on a deep emotional level with anyone, even the people he or she loves most.
-In addition, depressed people often say hurtful things and lash out in anger.
+Depression makes it difficult for a person to connect on a deep emotional level with anyone, even the people they love the most.
+It's also common for depressed people to say hurtful things and lash out in anger.
 Remember that this is the depression talking, not your loved one, so try not to take it personally.

 Hiding the problem won't make it go away.
-Don’t be an enabler.
-It doesn't help anyone involved if you are making excuses, covering up the problem, or lying for a friend or family member who is depressed.
+It doesn't help anyone involved if you try making excuses, covering up the problem, or lying for a friend or family member who is depressed.
 In fact, this may keep the depressed person from seeking treatment.

 You can't “fix” someone else's depression.
-Don’t try to rescue your loved one from depression.
-It’s not up to you to fix the problem, nor can you.
-You're not to blame for your loved one's depression or responsible for his or her happiness (or lack thereof).
-Ultimately, recovery is in the hands of the depressed person.
+As much as you may want to, you can't rescue someone from depression nor fix the problem for them.
+You're not to blame for your loved one's depression or responsible for their happiness (or lack thereof).
+While you can offer love and support, ultimately recovery is in the hands of the depressed person.

 Family and friends are often the first line of defense in the fight against depression.
 That's why it's important to understand the signs and symptoms of depression.
-You may notice the problem in a depressed loved one before he or she does, and your influence and concern can motivate that person to seek help.
+You may notice the problem in a depressed loved one before they do, and your influence and concern can motivate them to seek help.